MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-wsl.md

 ms.topic: article
-keywords: NodeJS, Node.js, windows 10, microsoft, learning nodejs, node on windows, node on wsl, node on linux on windows, install node on windows, nodejs with vs code, develop with node on windows, develop with nodejs on windows, install node on WSL, NodeJS on Windows Subsystem for Linux ms.localizationpriority: medium ms.date: 07/28/2020
+keywords: NodeJS, Node.js, windows 10, microsoft, learning nodejs, node on windows, node on wsl, node on linux on windows, install node on windows, nodejs with vs code, develop with node on windows, develop with nodejs on windows, install node on WSL, NodeJS on Windows Subsystem for Linux ms.localizationpriority: medium ms.date: 03/30/2021
 ---

-# Set up your Node.js development environment with WSL 2
+# Install NodeJS on Windows Subsystem for Linux (WSL2)

-The following is a step-by-step guide to help you get your Node.js development environment set up using Windows Subsystem for Linux (WSL).
+If you are using Node.js professionally, find performance speed and system call compatibility important, want to run [Docker containers](/windows/wsl/tutorials/wsl-containers) that leverage Linux workspaces and avoid having to maintain both Linux and Windows build scripts, or just prefer using a Bash command line, then you want to install Node.js on the Windows Subsystem for Linux (more specifically, WSL 2).

-We recommend that you install and run the updated WSL 2, as you will benefit from significant improvements in performance speed and system call compatibility, including the ability to run [Docker Desktop](https://docs.docker.com/docker-for-windows/wsl-tech-preview/#download).
-Many npm modules and tutorials for Node.js web development are written for Linux users and use Linux-based packaging and installation tools.
-Most web apps are also deployed on Linux, so using WSL 2 will ensure you have consistency between your development and production environments.
+Using Windows Subsystem for Linux (WSL), enables you to install your preferred Linux distribution (Ubuntu is our default) so that you can have consistency between your development environment (where you write code) and production environment (the server where your code is deployed).

 > [!NOTE]
-> If you are committed to using Node.js directly on Windows, or plan to use a Windows Server production environment, see our guide to [set up your Node.js development environment directly on Windows](./setup-on-windows.md).
+> If you are new to developing with Node.js and want to get up and running quickly so that you can learn, [install Node.js on Windows](./nodejs-on-windows.md).
+This recommendation also applies if you plan to use a Windows Server production environment.

 ## Install WSL 2

+WSL 2 is the most recent version available on Windows 10 and we recommend it for professional Node.js development workflows.
 To enable and install WSL 2, follow the steps in the [WSL install documentation](/windows/wsl/install-win10).
 These steps will include choosing a Linux distribution (for example, Ubuntu).

 Once you have installed WSL 2 and a Linux distribution, open the Linux distribution (it can be found in your Windows start menu) and check the version and codename using the command: `lsb_release -dc`.